Manage and increase quotas for resources with Azure Machine Learning

 To raise the limit or VM quota above the default limit, open an online customer support request at no charge.

 You can't raise limits above the maximum values shown in the preceding tables.
 If there's no maximum limit, you can't adjust the limit for the resource.

 When you're requesting a quota increase, select the service that you have in mind.
-For example, select Azure Machine Learning, Container Instances, or Storage.
-For Azure Machine Learning compute, you can select the Request Quota button while viewing the quota in the preceding steps.
+For example, select Machine Learning Service, Container Instances, or Storage.
+For Azure Machine Learning endpoint, you can select the Request Quota button while viewing the quota in the preceding steps.

 Free trial subscriptions are not eligible for limit or quota increases.
 If you have a free trial subscription, you can upgrade to a pay-as-you-go subscription.
 For more information, see Upgrade Azure free trial to pay-as-you-go and Azure free account FAQ.

 When requesting the quota increase, provide the following information: